thibaultamartin/ergaster-docs/src/content/docs/learning/secure-connection-with-ssh.md

 Are you sure you want to continue connecting (yes/no/[fingerprint])?
 ```

-This means that your laptop/workstation tries to connect to the remote ssh server, which presents it a public key it has never met before.
+This means that your laptop/workstation tries to connect to the remote ssh server, which presents it with a public key it has never met before.
 SSH Key fingerprints could be described as the terms & conditions of remote login: nobody has the time for that, and everyone accepts them blindly.

 This is actually not as unreasonsable as not reading the terms: the name of this behaviour is called [TOFU, for "Trust On First Use"](https://en.wikipedia.org/wiki/Trust_on_first_use).
 It is something secure messengers like Signal or WhatsApp do by default.